 5 of the best transfers involving Premier League clubs on deadline day

-As the January transfer window closed at 2300 GMT, Premier League clubs scrambled to complete their business before the deadline.
+Clubs are scrambling to complete their transfer business on the final day of the January window

-Manchester United pulled off a loan deal for striker Odion Ighalo with time running out while West Ham also left it late before confirming the capture of Hull forward Jarrod Bowen.
+As the clock ticks down towards 2300 GMT deadline in England, there could yet be some more late moves to beat the deadline.

-Here, the PA news agency takes a look at five of the best deals involving Premier League clubs on Friday.
+Here, the PA news agency takes a look at five of the best deals involving Premier League clubs so far on Friday.

 Cedric’s a Gunner